R3CEPT0R/instagram-scraper/README.md

 #### Downloader
 - **download(url)** -> downloads individual post given post url
 - **download_sidecar(url, shortcode=None, path=None)** -> Use if the post you want to download contains multiple media.
 Simply specify url (the others are optional)
-- **download_all(username, path, likes (optional))** -> downloads all media from a user.
+- **download_all(username, path, likes (optional),save=<True or False>)** -> downloads all media from a user.
 If likes are specified, then all posts which have at least that amount of likes/views will be downloaded.
-If not specified, then all media is downloaded by default
+If not specified, then all media is downloaded by default.
+If save is set to True, all meta data from all posts will be scraped and appended to a .txt file within the newly created directory.
+By default, it is set to False.
 - **meta_data(url)** -> gets metadata from a given instagram post
 - **meta_append(url,path)** -> appends metadata to an existing file (must specify path)
 - **meta_create(url,dir_path=None)** -> creates a new file in specified directory and saves metadata to it.
 If no path is supplied, a new file is created in the current working directory by default.